 Currently, Pfizer, Moderna, and Johnson & Johnson (Janssen) vaccines have Emergency Use Authorization (EUA) in the USA.
-The AstraZeneca and Novavax vaccine may undergo evaluation soon.
-Vaccines are generally available to the public 1-2 months after review.
-TONHC currently uses Moderna and J&J/Janssen.
-Both of these vaccine brands have been shown to be safe and effective to prevent COVID-19 infection and most importantly, especially serious cases.
+TONHC currently uses Moderna and J&J/Janssen vaccines for adults and the Pfizer vaccine for children ages 12-17.
+These vaccine brands are shown to be safe and effective to prevent COVID-19 infection and most importantly, prevent very serious cases.